 scar or mark is a very useful mid-19th century diagnostic

 characteristic.
-There are several different type pontil marks, all of
+There are several dramatically different type pontil marks, all of

 which are a mark or scar on the bottle base left by a type of

-There is a lot variety possible within each category of pontil marks.
+There is also a lot variety possible within each category of pontil marks.

-Typical examples of the 3 major pontil types - glass-tipped or "open" pontil
+Typical examples of the 3 major pontil types - blow-pipe, glass-tipped or "open" pontil

-scar, iron or "improved" pontil scar, and sand (disk) pontil scar - are pictured to
+scars; iron or "improved" pontil scars; and sand (disk) pontil scar - are pictured to

 the right.
 Visit the